-The performance commitment will measure against the latest WINEP tracker in the year in whichperformance is being reported.
-Performance for 2020-21 will be reported based on the latest WINEP programme as at 31 March 2021 and the schemes that have been delivered by that date.
+The performance commitment will measure against the latest WINEP tracker in the year in which performance is being reported.

+Performance for 2020/21 will be reported based on the latest WINEP programme as of 31 March 2022 and the schemes that have been delivered by that date.